paulfioravanti/paulfioravanti.github.io/_posts/2019-11-03-internationalisation-phoenix-liveview.md

 You can find the code for this iteration of the application in this post's [companion Github repo][phx_i18n_example] on the [`04-liveview` branch][].
-The branch is also deployed [here][phx-i18n-04-liveview] in its own environment.

 ## Conclusion